realduziy/PyCord-Bot/README.md

 To-do list:

-Change everything over to cogs to clean it up more (I have like no clue how I would do this I tried at some point and I kinda got lost so probably not going to any time soon)
+Change everything over to cogs to clean it up more (I have no clue how I would do this I tried at some point and I kinda got lost so probably not going to any time soon)

 Logging system for moderation and what not

 Make it so you can set a custom messege via a command for the welcome and leave messege